KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 ```
 The command above is for embedded python.
 This is most often the case for Comfy-UI.

 - Wait for the package to build from source.
-In this case, the load one CPU core and the compilation will complete much slower.

 *Warning: If you compiled with the `-e` flag, don't delete the folder you compiled from, it's needed.*